-Well David the Psalmist and writer of Psalm 37 has great tips to share with us.
+Well, David the Psalmist and writer of Psalm 37 has great tips to share with us.
 He was well experienced with delighting in the Lord.
 David had learned to delight in God even in the midst of danger.
-We talked in a previous devotional about how David wrote and sung Psalm 34 while hiding in a cave in Adullam.
+We talked in a previous devotional about how David wrote and sang Psalm 34 while hiding in a cave in Adullam.

 David has given us 3 tips on how to delight in the Lord in Psalm 37.

 Trust in the Lord, and do good; Dwell in the land, and feed on His faithfulness.
 Psalm 37:3.